Constraints on Neutrino Mass and Light Degrees of Freedom in Extended Cosmological Parameter Spaces: Methodology

 Late-time dark energy models suffer from the well known coincidence problem.
 The value of the dark energy density has to be fine-tuned so that it only affects the dynamics of the universe at present.
 This coincidence problem motivates the exploration of models in which the evolution of the dark energy density is such that it is large enough to affect the universal dynamics even at $z>2$.

-A realization of early dark energy (EDE) is given by the "tracker" parameterization of Doran $\&$ Robbers (2006)~\cite{DorRob}, where the dark energy tracks the dominant component in the universe.
+A realization of early dark energy (EDE) is given by the ``tracker" parameterization of Doran $\&$ Robbers (2006)~\cite{DorRob}, where the dark energy tracks the dominant component in the universe.
 In a sense, it is simpler to parameterize the dark energy density evolution directly, rather than express it in terms of an evolving equation of state.
 We use a modified form of the original parameterization that tracks the equation of state of the dominant energy~\cite{DorRob,Joudaki:2011nw},

 where $\{ \Omega_r, \Omega_m\}$ are the present radiation and matter densities in units of the critical density.
-The present matter density is further composed of the densities of the cold dark matter, baryons, and massive neutrinos ($\Omega_m = \Omega_c + \Omega_b + \Omega_\nu$).
+The present matter density is further composed of the densities of the cold dark matter, baryons, and massive neutrinos.

 As described in Ref.~\cite{Joudaki:2011nw}, the function $v(z)$ should have the properties that it asymptotes to unity at large redshift and $v(0)=0$, thus ensuring that $\Omega_d(z)$ asymptotes to $\Omega_e$ at large redshift and $\Omega_d(0)=\Omega_{d0}$.
 We use $v(z)=1-(1+z)^{3w_0}$ \cite{DorRob}, but any other parameterization such that $d\ln(v)/d\ln(z)={\cal O}(1)$ will give similar results.
 Note that the first term proportional to $\Omega_{d0}$ is the dark energy density as a function of redshift for a model with present density of dark energy $\Omega_{d0}$ and constant EOS $w_0$.
-Thus, in this parameterization with early dark energy, the effect at low redshift is the same as a model with constant EOS.
+Thus, in this parameterization with early dark energy, the effect on the dynamics of the universe at low redshift is the same as a model with constant EOS.